How to extract the gel from an aloe vera plant using the easiest possible method.

-Aloe vera gel has some of the most diverse uses out of any plant, from treating burns to helping with constipation.
+Aloe vera gel has some of the most diverse uses of any plant, from treating burns to helping with constipation.
 It’s one of the most common ingredients found in many of my homemade DIY products, and best of all, it can be grown right at home in your garden!

 Uses for Aloe Vera